Andy Lee (American football): 2004 season

 Following a successful collegiate career, Lee was selected in the sixth round of the NFL Draft with the 188th overall pick by the San Francisco 49ers.
-He was the last active player drafted in the 2004 NFL draft.
 Lee had never attended an NFL game growing up in South Carolina.
 Even when he went on to become a standout punter on the collegiate level at the University of Pittsburgh, he was still a stranger to live NFL action.

 In Lee's rookie season, he punted 96 times with 25 dropped inside the 20 and an NFL-long of 81 yards.

 His punting average of 41.6 yards per punt was first time a 49ers punter averaged over 40 yards per punt since Reggie Roby in 1998.
 Lee also posted seven punts for 338 yards (48.3 avg.), including career-long of 81 yards with one punt downed inside 20-yard line at Tampa Bay (11–21).
 His 81-yarder was fourth-longest in 49ers history and NFL's longest punt of the year.